phlib/mutex/README.md

 ### Helpers

-**Get-Or-Create** provides a simple way to attempt retrieval of a resource, or create it using a mutex if it doesn't already exist
+**Get-Or-Create** provides a simple way to attempt retrieval of a value, or create it using a mutex if it doesn't already exist

 ```php